Adding actions, animations and effects

-- Finally select the action that you with to occur.
+- Finally select the action that you want to occur.

 2. You can optionally provide a name for your action to keep them organized.

-3. You can remove an action by clicking the 3 dots to go the action options.
+3. You can remove an action by clicking the 3 dots .
 There you have the option to delete or duplicate an action.